mihaela-stoian/ConstrainedDGM/README.md

 # Constrained DGMs

-This repository contains the code for the constraint layer proposed in our paper accepted for publication at ICLR2024.
-The models included in this repository (on top of which we applied our constraint layer) are: CTGAN [1], TVAE [1], and TableGAN [2].
+This repository contains the code for the constraint layer proposed in our paper titled "**How Realistic Is Your Synthetic Data?
+Constraining Deep Generative Models for Tabular Data**", which was accepted for publication at ICLR 2024.

+Deep Generative Models (DGMs) have been shown to be powerful tools for generating tabular data.
+However, they fail to comply with constraints that encode essential background knowledge on the problem at hand, which is needed to generate realistic synthetic data.
+In our paper, we address this limitation and show how DGMs for tabular data can be transformed into **Constrained Deep Generative Models (C-DGMs)**, whose generated samples are guaranteed to be compliant with the given constraints.

+[//]: # (This is achieved by automatically parsing the constraints and transforming them into a Constraint Layer &#40;CL&#41; seamlessly integrated with the DGM, as shown below.)

 If you use this paper, please cite the following:
 ```